U.S. SEC examining Musk's tweets on taking Tesla private: WSJ

 In a statement on Tesla's website bit.ly/2vJiaMm, six of Tesla's nine directors said the board had met several times over the last week to discuss such an idea and was "taking the appropriate next steps to evaluate this."

-Musk said that he was considering taking the loss-making electric carmaker private at $420 a share, which would value a deal at more than $70 billion.
+Musk’s plan for a price of $420 a share would value a deal at more than $70 billion.

 Tesla said on Wednesday the discussions had addressed the issue of how to fund such a deal, but gave no details.
 The statement did not address how the $420-per-share price was established.